 Take part in our heat emergency simulation exercise

-The First Global Forum for Heat and Health will take place in Hong Kong from the 17-20 December 2018.
+The First Global Forum for Heat and Health will take place in Hong Kong, China, from the 17-20 December 2018.
 As the inaugural global forum of the Global Heat Health Information Network, this event will feature talks from leading experts on heat health science and implementation, and inform a global common agenda on heat and health.
 As well as engaging talks and content from experts in the field, the forum will also feature an interactive segment with a focus on heat health communication.

 The GHHIN Forum will host experts from all over the world.
 This graph shows the regional representation of GHHIN Forum attendees.